DISCUSSIONS OF JUDICIAL BIAS AND RELEVANT ELEMENTS

 JUDICIAL BIAS

-AUGUST 10, 2022 HEARING ON MOTION TO RECONSIDER, JUDGE SHANNON RULES AGAINST ME FOR FAILURE TO APPEAR, BUT I DID APPEAR, DROVE ALL THE WAY TO ALBUQUERQUE TO APPEAR IN HIS FAMOUS ZOOM HEARING, BUT WE WERE NOT ALLOWED IN – COULD HEAR DISCUSSIONS, THEN FINALLY CLERK COMES ON AND SAYS, “MR PADILLA, YOU ARE DISMISSED.”
+AUGUST 10, 2022 HEARING ON MOTION TO RECONSIDER, JUDGE SHANNON RULES AGAINST ME FOR FAILURE TO APPEAR, BUT I DID APPEAR, I DROVE ALL THE WAY TO ALBUQUERQUE TO APPEAR IN HIS FAMOUS ZOOM HEARING, BUT WE WERE NOT ALLOWED IN – COULD HEAR DISCUSSIONS, THEN FINALLY CLERK COMES ON AND SAYS, “MR PADILLA, YOU ARE DISMISSED.”
+NO EXPLANATION.

 CONTEMPT OF COURT: RECORDED IN HEARING, JUDGE

 because I am going to rule in favor of the Plaintiff?”
+Attorney Natelson and I both said, “NO!”
+Hearing of November 16, 2016.

 i.
 [3] KeyCite Citing References for this Headnote